WycliffeAssociates/languageapi/controller/readme.md

 # Gql controller

-*Code to manage several crud on db.*
+*Code to manage several crud ops on db.*

 ## Architecture at a glance:
 src/db/schema